 Marshman noticed that Kelsey, the girl who struggled with math, would have to look at a friend's paper in order to figure out how to even start the math problem.

-"I told her, 'Just start doing math,'" Marshman said. "'It will lead you somewhere.
-Maybe you don't go down the right path when you start, but somewhere along the way it will lead you to the right trail.'"
+"I told her, Just start doing math," somewhere.
+Maybe you don't go down to the right trail."